 Massachusetts Domestic Violence Penalties

-Typically, a domestic assault charge carries a potential 2 ½ year prison sentence and fines reaching $1,000.
+A domestic assault charge carries a maximum potential 2 ½ year prison sentence and fines reaching $1,000.

 However, if the assault is committed while a protection order is in place, that potential sentence is elevated to up to 5 years and $5,000 in fines.